softprops/sbt-gh-issues/README.md

       val ghIssues = "me.lessis" % "gh-sbt-plugin" % "0.0.1"
     }

-The only dependency this plugin requires is a Github user to authenticate as an a Github repository to point at
+The only dependency this plugin requires is a Github user to authenticate as an a Github repository to point at, both defined as 2 item tuples in your `ProjectDefinition`.

     > cat project/build/project.scala
     import sbt._